Skip to main content

 Creating a Sprite

 In Scratch, any character or object is called a sprite.
-Every new project in Scratch starts with the Cat sprite.
+Every new project in Scratch starts with the Scout the Squirrel sprite.

 Locating Your Sprite